 When should I turn in my Request for Certification Form?

-As soon as you have registered for classes, turn in the Request for Certification Form to the VA Coordinator.
-After the VA Coordinator submits a certification to the VA, it can take the VA up to six weeks to process.
-If you turn in your Request for Certification after the deadline set by the VA Coordinator, it could cause a delay in payments.
+As soon as you have registered for classes, turn in the Request for Certification Form to the VA Benefits Office.
+After the VA Benefits Office submits a certification to the VA, it can take the VA up to six weeks to process.
+If you turn in your Request for Certification after the deadline set by the VA Benefits Office, it could cause a delay in payments.

 What happens if I change my schedule?

-If you change your schedule, you need to notify the VA Coordinator so that she can determine if another certification must be submitted to the VA.
+If you change your schedule, you need to notify the VA Benefits Office so that they can determine if another certification must be submitted to the VA.
 NOTE: This could create a debt that you will owe to the VA, please read our Effects of Schedule Changes (Debt Information) page.

 I just changed my major; do I need to let the VA know?

-You will need to notify the VA Coordinator that you have changed majors.
+You will need to notify the VA Benefits Office that you have changed majors.
 This can cause classes you are registered for not to be certified to the VA.

 Does Baylor University accept Texas Hazelwood benefits?